 The Department of Geography is a leader in the field of geography and offers exceptional opportunities for graduate education.
 The department has been consistently rated as one of the best in the country and, for more than 100 years, has been the training ground for generations of geographers.
 The department's strength is reflected in its ability to attract top-caliber students, compete for significant research funding, and publish foundational scholarly work.
 The department maintains strength across the full spectrum of subfields within the discipline, and is organized into four major thematic areas: physical geography and earth system science, people and environment, human geography, and cartography/GIS.

 Department faculty and graduate students represent a diverse community within which a wide range of perspectives, approaches and research strategies is accommodated.
 The faculty has long been recognized nationally and internationally for outstanding contributions to geography and beyond.
 Many graduate students have gone on to prominence within government, industry, and academia and some of the most influential names in geography received their training in Madison.

 The Ph.D. degree is founded primarily upon specialized advanced training and research.
 Students may specialize in a single subdisciplinary area or a combination of areas and are expected to engage in research leading to a dissertation that makes an original and significant contribution to geographic knowledge and ideas.

-Currently 64 students are enrolled in the graduate program: 13 are pursuing the M.S. in geography, 8 are pursuing the M.S. in cartography/GIS; and 43 are completing the Ph.D.
+Currently 65 students are enrolled in the graduate program: 10 are pursuing the M.S. in geography, 4 are pursuing the M.S.
+(Thesis) in cartography/GIS; and 51 are completing the Ph.D.
 The department takes in roughly 10–15 new graduate students each year.

 Housed in historic Science Hall, the Department of Geography offers exceptional facilities for advanced study in geography, cartography, and GIS.
 The department maintains the University Cartographic Laboratory, the Arthur Robinson Map and Air Photo Library, a computer lab, several computer classrooms, and laboratory facilities specializing in biogeography, biogeochemistry, paleoecology, geomorphology, and soil research.
 In addition, the building houses the Wisconsin State Cartographer's Office, the History of Cartography Project, and the Gaylord Nelson Institute for Environmental Studies.